jlaroche/Documentation-en/docs/Data_Standardization/ontology.md

 ## Ontology user roles
 People use ontologies in different ways, and thankfully most people don't need to know the complexity of building or maintaining one.

-* User:
+* **User**: Users may not even know that they are using ontology-driven terminology, since in user interfaces, the ids of ontology terms are usually hidden away.
+For researcher users, they probably benefit from knowing some favoured ontologies pertinent to their discipline, for use as reference material, and to understand how much of their discipline knowledge is covered semantically.
+Expert users can contribute to the feedback loop on new term requests or revisions.

-* Implementer
+* **Implementer**: A programmer or developer who has been tasked with reusing existing ontologies in some application, including databases.
+This person will typically need to know how to judge the quality of an ontology, contribute to an agency's recommendations for ontology use, and be able to use scripts to fetch and refresh ontology terms or branches from remote repositories for use in applications.
+They will need to know at least about the different kinds of ontology term (class, instance, material entity, process, relation etc.)

-* Curator
+* **Curator**: An ontology curator needs to know chunks of their ontology classes and relations, and as well the curation process for handling new term requests, and the build system for developing new releases.
+Since ontologies are often defacto evolving standards, curators should aspire to that level of quality control.

 ## Advantages of ontology format
 Our data standardization writeup has explained the need for kinds of structured vocabulary covering agriculture and related domains with features that make them reusable, infrastructure friendly, and semantically precise.
 Ontologies, combined with some curational best-practices, have these features built-in in a way that other structured vocabulary formats can't match.
 Not all ontologies are created equal, and there are dead ones, and incomplete or very poorly designed ones.
 Consequently, ontology collaboratives such as the OBO Foundry have created [curational principles](https://obofoundry.org/principles/fp-000-summary.html) to enable recognition of gold standard ontologies.

-We will also mention some other structured vocabulary formats like the common Simple Knowledge Organization System [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) that though logically and/or semantically lax, may be useful since they have institutionally-backed resources, and meet the needs of library science style category indexes, like the [AGROVOC](https://www.fao.org/agrovoc/) agricultural concepts, definitions and relationships vocabulary.
+There are other popular structured vocabulary formats like the common Simple Knowledge Organization System [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) that though logically and/or semantically lax, may be useful since they have institutionally-backed resources, and meet the needs of library science style catalogue navigation of categories, like the [AGROVOC](https://www.fao.org/agrovoc/) vocabulary of agricultural concepts.

-A brief note about the ontology terminology detailed below: One may open an OWL ontology in a popular ontology editor like Stanford's [Protege](https://protege.stanford.edu/) and see hierarchies and lists of terms in different places; mousing over a term will yeild a unique purl identifier for it.
+A brief preview about the ontology terminology detailed below: One may open an OWL ontology in a popular ontology editor like Stanford's [Protege](https://protege.stanford.edu/) and see hierarchies and lists of terms in different places; mousing over a term will yeild a unique purl identifier for it.
 Ontologies express a few kinds of term: "**classes**"" which are categories of things, and "**instances**"" which are things that (by explicit statement, or by reasoned inference) belong to one or more class categories.
 Two kinds of relation are offered, namely "**object properties**" like "part of" that connect between classes or instances, and "**data properties**" like "has value" that connect between instances (and sometimes classes) and particular values.

 A good ontology should be:

 * in an [OWL format](https://en.wikipedia.org/wiki/Web_Ontology_Language) which has a few [syntax variations](https://oboacademy.github.io/obook/explanation/owl-format-variants/) and logical reasoning powers.
 * hosted on a public versioned repository such as GitHub.
 * have a build system that assembles the various parts of an ontology in addition to applying quality control checks to ensure edits haven't created contradictions or other unintended consequences.
-(The [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit) is one tool used here.)
+(The [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit) is one such tool.)
 * supported by volunteer or funded curators (ideally experts from multiple collaborating organizations) who can respond to user inquiries and requests.
 * available on one or more ontology lookup services.
 * connections between terms and their synonyms, to solve the problem of people not being able to [locate](https://oboacademy.github.io/obook/explanation/intro-to-ontologies/#we-cant-find-what-were-looking-for) a good term to use just because they're using a synonym to search with.